benathi/BensVimConfig/README.md

 MyVimrc
 =======

 My configuration for vim.
+I collect this over the last few years of using vim from various online sources.

 This includes

 1. autotab
 2. tab lock like emacs